A Copula Based Supervised Filter for Feature Selection in Diabetes Risk Prediction Using Machine Learning: Author contributions

-A.A. conceived and designed the study, developed the methodology, conducted the experiments, analyzed the results, and wrote the manuscript.
-M.M.M. contributed to the conceptual framework and offered methodological feedback on the benchmarking of comparative models.
-A.M. and S.H. contributed to interpreting the results in the public health context, supported the literature review, and assisted in manuscript preparation.
+A.A.: Conceived and designed the study, developed the methodology, ran the experiments, analyzed the results, and wrote the manuscript.
+M.M.M. and S.H.: Supported the literature review and assisted in manuscript preparation.
+A.M.: Interpreted the results in the public health context.